Coinbase Review 2026

 - Your deposited funds will appear in your USD or crypto wallet once cleared

-In my testing, I found ACH transfers to be the best balance of cost and convenience for regular purchases, while debit cards are useful for time-sensitive opportunities.
+For most users, ACH transfers are the best balance of cost and convenience for regular purchases, while debit cards are worth the higher fee only for time-sensitive opportunities.

 Step 5: Make Your First Trade

-- Go to the trading section - I recommend using Coinbase Advanced for lower fees
+- Go to the trading section - Coinbase Advanced is the better choice for lower fees

 - Search for your desired trading pair (e.g., BTC/USD, ETH/USD)